ARTIST-Association/ARTIST/docs/tutorial_surface_reconstruction.rst

         loss_definition=loss_definition, device=device
     )

-Within this process, the NURBS parameters that define the surface are trained and saved within the scenario.
-The ``reconstruct_surfaces()`` method provides the loss per heliostat as an output, which allows you to analyze the quality of the surface for each heliostat in the scenario.
+During this process, the NURBS parameters defining the heliostat surface are optimized and stored directly in the scenario.
+The ``reconstruct_surfaces()`` method returns the loss per heliostat, which can be used to evaluate the reconstruction quality.

 What Does Surface Reconstruction Do?
 ------------------------------------

-To better understand the effects of surface reconstruction, let's consider two heliostats that we initially load into ``ARTIST`` (let's call them Heliostat 1 and Heliostat 2 for simplicity) with ideal surfaces:
+To better understand the effect of surface reconstruction, consider two heliostats that are initially loaded with ideal surfaces (here referred to as Heliostat 1 and Heliostat 2):

 .. figure:: ./images/2d_points_and_normals_ideal_heliostat_group_0_heliostat_1.png
   :width: 95%